Western Wall Tunnel riots

 The Western Wall Tunnel riots erupted on 24 September 1996, lasting primarily for four days, with smaller isolated outbreaks of violence occurring after this period.
 This conflict was the first between the Israeli Defence Forces (IDF) and the newly created Palestinian National Security Forces (NSF).
-The protests and riots were initially contained within Jerusalem, but over the week spread to cities and towns across the West Bank and Gaza, resulting in 59 Palestinians and 16 Israelis being killed along with hundreds of wounded.
+The protests and riots were initially contained within Jerusalem, but over the week spread to cities and towns across the West Bank and Gaza, resulting in 70 Palestinians and 17 Israeli soldiers being killed along with hundreds of wounded.

 The demonstrations started in the morning of 24 September in Old Jerusalem, following the opening of a second entrance into the Western Wall Tunnel in the Via Dolorosa within the Muslim Quarter of the city.

 Historical background

 The modern history of the tunnels underneath Old Jerusalem started in 1867 when a British Officer named Charles Warren (sent to Palestine by the Palestine Exploration Fund) uncovered passages underneath the Temple Mount.
 Reactions to the archaeologist's finds from locals were varied, with Jewish religious figures reportedly pleased with discoveries, whilst Christian and Islamic groups were reportedly "horrified" by the site, fearing that the way in which Warren had conducted his excavation threatened to collapse the buildings above.
 In response to this fear, the passage was sealed by the Ottoman Governor in 1868.

 This Status quo remained for a century until the Six-Day War in 1967 when the Israeli army seized central Jerusalem, and Minister of Religions Zerach Warhaftig had the entrance reopened the following year.
 In the following decades, construction and creation of the tunnel itself took place, which followed the base of the Western Wall.

 Strong divisiveness occurred in 1982 when the Rabbi of the Western Wall, Yehuda Getz, had a passage unblocked that led directly underneath the Dome of the Rock.
 Getz had done so believing the Ark of the Covenant was located below the site within the Second Temple.
 Once news of the tunnel's opening spread, an underground clash between Arab workers and Jewish students occurred that had to be separated by police, which caused the government to order the passage resealed (as it remains today).

 In 1990 the site was partially opened to tourists and worshippers.
 An issue with the site was that the single entrance meant those who had finished walking down the long passage had to turn back around squeezing past those coming the other way.
 The Ministry of Tourism repeatedly called for the opening of the second entrance.
 Whilst the tunnel was expanded towards Via Dolorosa a small distance was left intact awaiting political approval.

 Both Prime Ministers Yitzhak Rabin and Shimon Peres refused to open the entrance seeing the benefits of tourism as being outweighed by the negative effects on the peace process.